OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Format-List.md

 ### -Expand

 Specifies the formatted collection object, as well as the objects in the collection.
-This parameter is designed to format objects that support the ICollection (System.Collections) interface.
-The default value is EnumOnly.
+This parameter is designed to format objects that support the **System.Collections.ICollection** interface.
+The default value is `EnumOnly`.
 The acceptable values for this parameter are:

-- EnumOnly.
+- `EnumOnly`.
 Displays the properties of the objects in the collection.
-- CoreOnly.
+- `CoreOnly`.
 Displays the properties of the collection object.
-- Both.
+- `Both`.
 Displays the properties of the collection object and the properties of objects in the collection.

 ```yaml